FREE BASIC DISASTER TRAINING:

 Because emergency services personnel will not be able to help everyone immediately, you can make a difference by using this training to save lives and protect property.

 For information on the next basic training opportunity click here.
-To register for basic training call the CERT office at 541-552-2226 or email: cert @ ashland.or.us
+To register for a basic training session click the link and follow the steps.

 |YOU WILL LEARN: